DMU Graduate Champions - Information for Organisations

 De Montfort University Leicester is calling on employers from across the UK to get involved in a pioneering scheme which offers life-changing internships for graduates - and it won't cost the companies a penny.

 Since November 2013 over 1300 DMU graduates have enjoyed internships with firms in Leicestershire and across the rest of the country under the DMU Graduate Champions scheme, giving them the opportunity to apply their knowledge in the workplace, enhance their CVs, boost their confidence and help them stand out from the crowd in a furiously competitive jobs market.

 The university is always looking to recruit more employers to take on graduates as part of the scheme.

-Each graduate is contracted and paid for by DMU to complete 18.5 hours work a week (or 111 hours in total), for six weeks, with the university paying the Living Wage which currently stands at £8.25 an hour.
-The internships are run twice a year, over a 6 week period in the summer and then again in the winter.
+Each graduate is contracted and paid for by DMU to complete 18.5 hours work a week (or 111 hours in total), for six weeks, with the university paying the Living Wage which currently stands at £8.75 an hour.

 It gives employers the opportunity to enjoy FREE access to some of the brightest and best graduates in the UK who can provide them with graduate-level expertise and innovation.

 Some organisations have been so impressed with our graduates that they have taken them on permanently.

 We are now open for proposal submissions.
 If you would be interested in offering an internship opportunity for our Spring 2019 round starting in March then please get in touch with us on email@example.com and we can ensure to add you to our mailing list so you can receive the full details when we launch or alternatively please complete the proposal form here and send it through to firstname.lastname@example.org.
 We will look forward to hopefuly hearing from you soon

 READ ABOUT DMU GRADUATE CHAMPIONS SUCCESS STORIES HERE:

 Matt Hampson Foundation take on champion Callum full time